 Light: Light has a crucial role in the growth, growth rate, protein content, and photosynthesis of the Spirulina.
 Sunlight is the best light to ensure you grow the healthiest Spirulina, when your Spirulina is just a live culture it requires less direct sunlight than what Spirulina algae do.
 Once your Spirulina has bloomed a general rule of thumb is that the more direct sunlight your Spirulina can get, the better.

 Stirring: Spirulina requires a lot of exposure to sunlight so that it can grow and thrive.
 Light is maximum on the surface of the tank that you are growing your Spirulina in.
 We recommend using a clear tank so that Spirulina lower down in the tank can be exposed to more sunlight.
 To ensure that your Spirulina gets the highest amount of sunlight and can grow the best, the Spirulina needs to be stirred constantly.
 Stirring helps all of the Spirulina get to the top of the tank to be exposed to the most sunlight possible.
 When stirring your Spirulina you must do it in one direction gently, slowing and in slow circular motions.
 For ideal growth, it is best to stir your Spirulina in the daytime, once every two-three hours.
 To avoid contamination, be sure to sanitize your stirring instruments before and after each stir.

 How how to grow Spirulina at home?
 Growing Spirulina at home is a journey, in the end when you get to enjoy what you have worked hard to grow with friends and family there is no greater reward.
-You can start growing Spirulina today with a Spirulina starter kit that comes with detailed instructions which will ensure you successfully grow healthy delicious Spirulina.
+You can start growing Spirulina today with a Spirulina Algae growing kit that comes with detailed instructions which will ensure you successfully grow healthy delicious Spirulina.